Hespian/ParFastKer/README.md

 Hespe, Demian, Christian Schulz, and Darren Strash.
 "Scalable kernelization for maximum independent sets."
 2018 Proceedings of the Twentieth Workshop on Algorithm Engineering and Experiments (ALENEX).
 Society for Industrial and Applied Mathematics, 2018.

+In the above paper, we first kernelize the graph using the LinearTime algorithm from https://github.com/LijunChang/Near-Maximum-Independent-Set

+For partitioning, we used ParHIP (https://github.com/schulzchristian/KaHIP)

 ## Installation